- FIFA.com looks back at the first-ever official women's international football match

-That whole era was a dream come true.
-It was paradise,” says a smiling Marie-Louise Butzig.
-Butzig was in goal for France 40 years ago when the *Tricolores *played the first official women’s international against the Netherlands in the northern French town of Hazebrouck.
+"That whole era was a dream come true.
+It was paradise,” said the late Marie-Louise Butzig.
+Butzig was in goal for France in 1971 when the Tricolores played the first official women’s international against the Netherlands in the northern French town of Hazebrouck.

 The Federal Council of the French Football Association (FFF) had officially recognised women’s football just over a year earlier, on 29 March 1970, in what was the first major step towards recognition for French women’s football following a long period of resistance by the men in charge of the game.

 It was the emergence of women’s football clubs across France, most notably in Alsace, that finally forced French football officials to accept the idea of women playing football.
 Schwindratzheim were one of the first women’s clubs to be formed in the mid-1960s, and by the end of the 1970/71 season, there were 2,170 females among France’s total of 758,559 registered players.
 Despite their newly acquired “official” status, however, female players still encountered plenty of hostility.

-“We heard a lot of unpleasant comments back then,” recalls Butzig.
+“We heard a lot of unpleasant comments back then,” recalled Butzig.
 “Where I worked, some people said I should stick to darning socks instead of going off to play football.
 But things then started to change slightly.
 I even saw a women’s game attract a crowd of 1,100 people in my hometown of Vrigne-aux-Bois, whereas the men’s club back then never drew crowds of more than 150 people.”